Soulsister.Posted: August 6, 2017

 In 2002, Dad picked up Ginny’s hand on her wedding day and led her around the dance floor with pride.
 He whispered into her ear; “Ginny – I’m going to say what Buster would have said if he was here – don’t take any shit.”

-On Christmas Day 2006, the Butchers, and the whole clan, lost Butch to a long struggle that had ravaged his heart for years.
+In December 2006, the Butchers, and all of us, lost Butch to a long struggle that had ravaged his heart for years.
+It was Christmas Day.
 In those months, as we reassessed our paths and ourselves, Jess did a Ginny, and went into organization mode, while Mum descended into the same numbness Lila had felt not long before, and both still share.
 Lila knew what to say, and how to say it.
 Jess took care of us when we couldn’t see straight, and the Graces and Meeks reached across the void.

 Dad never got to meet Darden or Nolen, Ginny’s two greatest accomplishments.
-Lila Darden Meeks was born in 2004, and Nolen in 2007 and the two became the energy sources for everyone else’s giant lightbulb.
+Darden was born in 2005, and Nolen in 2007 and the two became the energy sources for everyone else’s giant lightbulb.
 I won’t begin their stories here, but the opening chapters are already brilliant.

 “She was arguably the loudest and most passionate fan at every one of Darden and Nolen’s school sports games.
 She was best known, however, for the countless ways, large and small, in which she helped others every day of her life.
 Often those on the receiving end of her help were people she barely knew.”